oresttkachukd/Tracker/README.md

 Given that public access is not required for the storage service, a Worker type of instance was chosen.
 It utilizes a smaller runtime Docker base image for improved efficiency.

+The Storage service is kept simple by not introducing consumers at the application layer, and instead defining consume methods directly in the pipeline.
+An Onion architecture skeleton is set up and can be further developed later.

 ## Instructions

 To run solution following instructions can be used: